 Shipping: Ships within continental U.S.; Contact for shipping quotes for elsewhere

 Another exciting brand in the world of non-toxic furniture is Avocado.
-This B-Corporation creates wooden furniture using either 100% solid FSC-certified maple hardwood, solid walnut, or 100% reclaimed solid Douglas fir.
+This B-Corp creates wooden furniture using either 100% solid FSC-certified maple hardwood, solid walnut, or 100% reclaimed solid Douglas fir.
 The furniture is completed using zero-VOC finishes and safe fumeless wood glue — all of which are made in the United States.